Recommendations

 1.1.1

-• a lead physician with subspecialty training in heart failure (usually a consultant cardiologist) who is responsible for making the clinical diagnosis
+• lead physician with subspecialty training in heart failure (usually a consultant cardiologist) who is responsible for making the clinical diagnosis

-• a specialist heart failure nurse
+• specialist heart failure nurse

 1.1.2